|Guide||♦||22 Triplogs||1 Topic|

 Grant Creek Trail is a major travel route between the rim and the floor of Blue River Canyon.
 Along the way, it offers a good sampling of some of the best the Blue country has to offer, from lush alpine forests to deep red rock canyons.
 Trail access (via Foote Creek Trail #76 is located close to Hannagan Campground, which accounts that this is one of the most well-used trails in the District).
 But don't let that deter you.
 No trail on the Alpine District is crowded.

-Grant Creek Trail wanders among cool forests for its first few miles, before beginning to seriously slope toward the canyon.
+Grant Creek Trail wanders among cool forests for its first few miles before beginning to seriously slope toward the canyon.
 The upland part of the trail offers good opportunities to see wildlife as you walk quietly through the trees.
 Some hike this section of the trail and return via the more rugged Grant Cabin and Upper Grant Creek Trails to put together a day hike entirely within the cool confines of the forest.

 No mechanized vehicles (including mountain bikes) permitted in Primitive Area.
 White Oak Spring and Grant Creek provide reliable sources of flowing water.

 0.0 Trail terminus.
 Junction with Foote Creek Trail #76 at P-Bar Lake.
 Grant Creek Trail forks to the right, Foote Creek Trail forks to the left.